Welcome new Highlanders!

 - Interact with their fellow new freshmen and student leaders in a relaxed atmosphere.

-New freshmen who do not attend one of these summer programs must register online for and attend an abbreviated one-day August Quest orientation program, also known as Fall Quest, after they move into their residence halls.
-Online registration for this session is opened in mid-July, and all new freshmen who did not attend Quest will need to register online for and attend this program.
+New freshmen who do not attend one of these summer programs must register online for and attend an abbreviated one-day August Quest orientation program, also known as Fall Quest.
+Online registration for this session is opened on August 1, and all new freshmen who did not attend Quest will need to register online for and attend this program.

 Since students who attend the August session are typically very tired after simultaneously moving belongings into residence halls after having traveled (sometimes) great distances to Radford, the August orientation takes a “just the basics” approach that focuses primarily upon class scheduling.
 We do our best to offer experiences in August equivalent to those during our traditional summer Quest sessions, but time and other limitations make that a difficult goal to attain.
-Again, we recommend that you participate in a Quest (2 day) or Quest (1 day) program earlier in the summer if at all possible.
+Again, we recommend that you participate in a Quest 2-Day program earlier in the summer if at all possible.

 If you have any questions or concerns, please do not hesitate to email us at email@example.com anytime or call the Office of New Student and Family Programs at (540) 831-5923 during normal business hours!